digshake/CSJavaWUSTL/_sources/Module9-Abstract-Data-Types/studio.rst

    *         associated with the number of occurrences of the word */

+Once you have finished the method, turn your attention to the ``main`` method provided to you at the end of the file.
+Write code that will iterate over the generated map.
+Notice how you have to use a for each style loop when iterating with maps.
+Why is this?

 Ensure that ``WordCountTest`` is working and you have explained your solution to your TA before moving on.

 Demo